Richard Irvine Manning III: Death

-He died on September 11, 1931 at his home in Columbia, South Carolina.
+He died on September 11, 1931, at his home in Columbia, South Carolina.
 He had been ill for three months.

 He is interred in the churchyard at Trinity Episcopal Church in Columbia, South Carolina.

 Family

-On February 10, 1881, at Richmond, Virginia, Manning married Lelia Bernard Meredith, the daughter of a judge.
+On February 10, 1881, at Richmond, Virginia, Manning married Lelia Bernard Meredith, the daughter of Judge John Alexander Meredith and Sarah Ann Bernard Meredith.
 Six of their sons served in the First World War, with one of them, Major William Sinkler Manning (January 28, 1886 – November 5, 1918) dying in action.